stanhetalo/stanhetalo.github.io/_pages/about.md

 **Welcome to my website!**

-I am a PhD Candidate at 🍁[Simon Fraser University](https://www.sfu.ca/economics/community/news/2020/05/sfu-economics-maintains-top-three-ranking-.html)🍁 with comprehensive expertise in applied microeconomics and causal inference.
+I am an Economics PhD Candidate at 🍁[Simon Fraser University](https://www.sfu.ca/economics/community/news/2020/05/sfu-economics-maintains-top-three-ranking-.html)🍁 with expertise in Applied Microeconomics and Causal Inference.
 My primary fields of interest are Environmental and Labour Economics.
-My research makes use of large admnistrative datasets to inform policy makers about the effect of natural hazards on the diverse set of outcomes.
-I am specifically fascinated with rigorous understading the ways society could better coexist and respond to rapidly changing climate.
+My research makes use of large administrative datasets to inform policy makers about the effect of natural hazards on a diverse set of outcomes.
+I am interested in research projects that will contribute rigorous evidence to help communities better adapt to a rapidly changing climate.

 <br />
 <br />